 After nearly 30 years of working in tech, I do sometimes despair of the industry tendency to ignore people.
-Sometimes it feels like we’re making software for the fun of making it, not recognising that we’re actually solving problems for people.
-Although I believe most of the indifference is not deliberate, I think it is pervasive.
+Sometimes it feels like we’re making software just for the sake of making it, not recognising that we’re actually trying to solve problems for people.
+Although I believe most of the indifference is not deliberate, I do think it is pervasive.

 A few years back I was going to write a blog titled “Your products are a result of your company culture”.
 When I came across this quote in the book, it made me smile:

 “Producing a good product requires a lot more than good technical skills: it requires a harmonious, smoothly functioning, cooperative and respectful organisation”.

 I marked a lot of Don Norman’s book whilst perusing it.